Irish Rugby Ready To Celebrate Pride

 “Rugby prides itself on being sport where everyone is welcome, and we want to foster and grow that culture in the organisation and the wider rugby community.
 We have heard from players and referees and others within the game and that visibility is hugely important, we want to build on their courage and create a safe and enjoyable environment in rugby for all.”

-Hughes outlined several initiatives to mark Pride including an evening with former Wales International Garreth Thomas (pictured below promoting the Union Cup in Dublin in 2019) speaking about his own rugby journey and sexuality.
+Hughes outlined several initiatives to mark Pride including a live interview session with former Wales International Gareth Thomas (pictured below promoting the Union Cup in Dublin in 2019) speaking about his own rugby journey and sexuality.

 The event with Gareth Thomas takes place on June 21st at 11 a.m. and will be available to join here.